›› More robots, more problems

-Surgical robots still sound like fantasy to some but in fact they are already a reality, with 70 currently operating throughout the UK and the NHS having taken out a £300M contract to build on the portfolio of robo-staff.
+Surgical robots still sound like fantasy to some but in fact, they are already a reality, with 70 currently operating throughout the UK and the NHS has taken out a £300M contract to build on the portfolio of Robo-staff.
 Up until now, the Da Vinci was the number one surgical robot in the game but now there is a new robot in town; the Versius robot.
 Precision, accuracy and portability are all benefits we can attribute to the new robot, but these benefits pose dangerous risks when it comes to power reliability.

 Protecting the power supply of surgical robots is critical.
 Performing keyhole surgeries with a view to provide faster recovery and minimal pain for patients, it is imperative that surgery runs smoothly, without the worry of electromagnetic interference (EMI) or power fluctuations.

 The difficulty with this is the ever-growing amount of switch mode power supplies (SMPSs) being used in hospitals and such environments.
 With the constant stream of devices and power demands, the risk of EMI is growing, and it is a risk that medical professionals cannot afford to take.